davenkin/andy-springboot-sample/ADRs/001_common_coding_practices.md

 # Common coding practices

 - Do not rely on database to generate IDs, instead, generate IDs within the code.
 This means when the object is created, its ID should already been generated.
-Reason: This decouples our code from database implementations.
+Reason: This decouples our code from database implementations and also makes testing much easier.

     ```java
     public Equipment(String name, Principal principal) {